Spanish conquest of the Aztec Empire

-The Spanish conquest of the Aztec Empire was a pivotal event in the history of the Americas, marked by the collision of the Aztec Triple Alliance and the Spanish Empire and its Indigenous allies.
-Taking place between 1519 and 1521, this event saw the Spanish conquistador Hernán Cortés, and his small army of European soldiers and numerous indigenous allies, overthrowing one of the most powerful empires in Mesoamerica.
+The Spanish conquest of the Aztec Empire, also known as the Conquest of Mexico (Spanish: Conquista española del Imperio azteca), was a pivotal event that took place during the Spanish colonization of the Americas (the broader European colonization of the Americas), marked by the collision of the Aztec Triple Alliance and the Spanish Empire with its American Indian allies.
+Between 1519 and 1521, Spanish conquistador Hernán Cortés and his small army of European soldiers and the large allied army of Indian auxiliaries, overthrew the most powerful pre-Columbian empire to exist in Mesoamerica.

-Led by the Aztec ruler Moctezuma II, the Aztec Empire had established dominance over central Mexico through military conquest and intricate alliances.
-Because the Aztec Empire ruled via hegemonic control by maintaining local leadership and relying on the psychological perception of Aztec power — backed by military force — the Aztecs normally kept subordinate rulers compliant.
-This was an inherently unstable system of governance, as this situation could change with any alteration in the status quo.
-A combination of factors including superior weaponry, strategic alliances with oppressed or otherwise dissatisfied or opportunistic indigenous groups, and the impact of European diseases contributed to the downfall of the short rule of the Aztec civilization.
+Led by the Aztec ruler Moctezuma II, the Aztec Empire had established dominance over modern central Mexico through military conquest and intricate alliances.
+The Aztecs ruled hegemonically through local rulers, their power resting on the perception of unchallengeable Aztec military supremacy.
+This was an inherently unstable system vulnerable to a loss of prestige under even moderate challenges.
+The sudden downfall of the Aztec civilization was due to a combination of factors, including European superior weaponry, strategic alliances with oppressed and rebellious American Indian populations, and the impact of European diseases.
 In 1520, the first wave of smallpox killed 5–8 million people.

+The Spanish aggression campaign against the Aztec Empire had its final victory on 13 August 1521, when a coalition army of Spanish Armed forces under Cortés and Tlaxcalan Indian warriors led by Indian prince Xicotencatl the Younger captured the Aztec emperor Cuauhtémoc and the Aztec capital Tenochtitlan.
+The fall of Tenochtitlan marks the establishment of New Spain, as part of the Spanish Empire, with its capital being Mexico City, built on the ruins of the former empire's capital.

-The invasion of Tenochtitlán, the capital of the Aztec Empire, marked the beginning of Spanish dominance in the region and the establishment of New Spain.
-This conquest had profound consequences, as it led to the cultural assimilation of the Spanish culture, while also paving the way for the emergence of a new social hierarchy dominated by Spanish conquerors and their descendants.
+The conquest had profound impact, beginning Spanish rule in Mesoamerica, the wide expansion of Spanish culture, and the establishment of a new social hierarchy in Latin America dominated by the Spanish conquerors and their descendants.